Sunnycucu/sBlog/content/articles/nuxtjsContent.md

 ---
 title: nuxtjsContent
 description: Learning how to use @nuxt/content to create a blog
-img: first-blog-post.jpg
+img: /nuxtcontent.png
 alt: my first blog post
 author:
-  name: Benjamin
+  name: Sunny
-  bio: All about Benjamin
+  bio: University of Washington

 ---